2002 AA29: Shape of the orbit

 If one looks at the orbit of from a point moving with the Earth around the Sun (the reference frame of the Earth–Sun system), it describes over the course of 95 years an arc of almost 360°, which during the next 95 years it retraces in reverse.
 The shape of this arc is reminiscent of a horseshoe, from which comes the name "horseshoe orbit".
 As it moves along the Earth's orbit, it winds in a spiral about it, in which each loop of the spiral takes one year.
 This spiral motion (in the Earth–Sun reference frame) arises from the slightly lower eccentricity and the tilt of the orbit: the inclination relative to the Earth's orbit is responsible for the vertical component of the spiral loop, and the difference in eccentricity for the horizontal component.

 When is approaching the Earth from in front (i.e. it is moving slightly slower, and the Earth is catching it up), the gravitational attraction of the Earth shifts it onto a slightly faster orbit, a little nearer the Sun.
 It now hurries ahead of the Earth along its new orbit, until after 95 years it has almost lapped the Earth and is coming up from behind.
 Again it comes under the Earth's gravitational influence; this time it is lifted onto a slower orbit, further from the Sun.
 On this orbit it can no longer keep pace with the Earth, and it falls behind until in 95 years it is once again approaching the Earth from in front.
 The Earth and chase each other in turn around the Sun, but do not get close enough to break the pattern.

 On 8 January 2003, the asteroid approached the Earth from in front to a distance of 0.0391 AU, its closest approach for nearly a century.
 Since that date, it has been hurrying ahead (with a semi-major axis less than 1 AU), and will continue to do so until it has reached its closest approach from behind on 11 July 2097 at a distance of 0.037712 AU.
-As a result of this subtle exchange with the Earth, unlike other Earth orbit crossing asteroids, we need have no fear that it could ever collide with the Earth.
+As a result of this subtle exchange with the Earth, unlike other Earth orbit crossing asteroids, it is not expected to ever collide with the Earth.
 Calculations indicate that in the next few thousand years it will never come closer than 4.5 million kilometres, or about twelve times the distance from the Earth to the Moon.